pkscout/exautomation/README.md

 ## WRITING NEW MODULES:

-You can write new connection and transform modules and place them in the appropriate subdirectory.
+You can write new connection, transform, and field transform modules and place them in the appropriate subdirectory of the resources directory (note: field transforms go in transforms/field transforms).
 You may name them whatever you like, and the name of the file (minus the .py) becomes what you put use in the settings file and command line.
-The general naming convention for config settings is modulename_configname.
 Connection modules must have one public class called Connection with the following public functions:

 ```python
 from ..common.remotesites import parseSettings